szbela87/imp_autoencoder/README.md

-# On the computation of the gradient in
-implicit neural networks
+# On the computation of the gradient in implicit neural networks

-This repository contains the code for the paper:
+This repository contains the code for the preprint:
 Béla J. Szekeres and Ferenc Izsák: On the computation of the gradient in implicit neural networks

 ## Getting Started
 ### Environment Requirements

 First, please make sure you have installed Conda.
-Then in the base environment install a few libraries
+Then in the base environment install a few necessary libraries with the following command.
 ```
 pip install pandas numpy seaborn
 ```